Journal Databases

 General Databases

-Academic libraries subscribe to a diverse range of research databases.
-EBSCO and ProQuest are two of the largest providers of research databases.
+Academic libraries subscribe to a diverse range of research databases of which EBSCO and ProQuest are two of the largest providers.
 Most colleges and universities offer access to one or both platforms.
 Here are some key insights about each:

 • Both are multidisciplinary research databases covering multiple disciplines.